Mickey Newbury: Early career

 Owing to a verbal agreement with Steve Sholes, Newbury was able to get out of his five-year contract with RCA and sign with Mercury, where he could work with his good friends Jerry Kennedy and Bob Beckham.
 Just about every aspect of his next recording, Looks Like Rain, was unconventional by Nashville's standards at the time, beginning with Newbury's choice of studio.
 Cinderella Sound was located in a residential area of Madison and was run by guitarist Wayne Moss, who had converted his two-car garage into a recording studio.
 Newbury's decision to record outside the Nashville studio system would inspire other country singers, such as Waylon Jennings and Willie Nelson, who were also frustrated by the confines of Music City's traditional recording practices.

 Newbury would record three albums at Cinderella Sound that defied categorization.
 One significant aspect of their production is the inclusion of sound effects to link the songs, which gave the LPs a conceptual feel and would become a Newbury trademark.
 His next album, Frisco Mabel Joy, includes his most famous song, "An American Trilogy," later made famous by Elvis Presley.
 The song is actually a medley of three 19th century songs: "Dixie", a blackface minstrel song composed by Daniel Decatur Emmett that became the unofficial anthem of the Confederacy since the Civil War; "All My Trials", originally a Bahamian lullaby, but closely related to African American spirituals and well known through folk music revivalists; and "The Battle Hymn of the Republic," the marching song of the Union Army during the Civil War.

 According to Joe Ziemer's Newbury memoir Crystal & Stone, Newbury was moved to perform the song—which had been banned by some southern radio stations—as a protest against censorship.
-It is the song most associated with Newbury and his highest-charting original recording, reaching #26 in 1972, and #9 on Billboards Easy Listening chart.
+It is the song most associated with Newbury and his highest-charting original recording, reaching No. 26 in 1972, and No. 9 on Billboards Easy Listening chart.
 Newbury's version would remain in the Top 40 for seven weeks.
-In 1972, Elvis Presley's version reached #66 and peaked at #31 on the Easy Listening chart, but it became the grandiose highlight of his live shows.
+In 1972, Elvis Presley's version reached No. 66 and peaked at No. 31 on the Easy Listening chart, but it became the grandiose highlight of his live shows.
 The song gained worldwide exposure when Presley performed it during his Aloha From Hawaii television special in January 1973.